YiboZhao90s/Coloc/README.md

    - LD matrix from selected UKB_EUR cohort

 2. xQTL data for healthy individuals in lung (GTEx eQTL, sQTL, mQTL, apaQTL (regular, conditional)
    - Regular vs. Conditional mQTL: Regular mQTLs report all marginal genotype–methylation associations, while conditional mQTLs provide the independent effects after adjusting for other signals at the same CpG.
+But we used regular mQTLs (permutated) at the end since the other files were too large and noisy
    - For GTEx v10, fine-mapped eQTL, sQTL and apaQTL are provided but these files have no beta or SE or p reported
+   - For pQTL, we need to manually calculate FDR based on the whole set then subset for mucin region

 3. Single-cell eQTL data from scQTLbase (https://bioinfo.szbl.ac.cn/scQTLbase/)
    - Aquino-2023-Nature // Peripheral blood cells